Coolpig9/avr-pico-programmer-/README.md

   - -makeFirmEmbeded      | makes embededFirm.h for use with the Embeded Firmware option
-  - -h                    | desplays the help menu (HINT: use device Manager on windows or `ls /dev/ttyUSB* /dev/ttyACM*` on linux to find your COM ports)
+  - -h                    | desplays the help menu (HINT: use device Manager on windows or `ls /dev/ttyUSB* /dev/ttyACM*` on linux to find your COM ports) if your on linux and your ports are in /dev/ you may need to run with `sudo`

 - Alternatively, you could use a tool such as PuTTY and pasting in the hex of each individual byte of the firmware, each being followed by a space (" ")

 ### Using Embeded Program Method

 Do you need to program a bunch of AVR micro controllers?? well look no further then the Embeded Program Method!
-Compile your ARV code into the `.u2f` itself so you can flash while only needed to supply power to the pico! to do this method simply replace the `embededFirm.h` in the pico folder with your own.
+Compile your ARV code into the `.u2f` itself so you can flash while only needed to supply power to the pico! to do this method simply replace the `embededFirm.h` in the pico folder with your own and recomile it.

 ```C
 //embededFirm.h example